cevoaustralia/cevo-precise-theme/README.md

 1. Change to the directory your copied this repository.
 2. Install project dependencies using `npm install` then `npm install npm@latest -g` then `npm install less -g`
+3. Complte less to css with `grunt less`
 3. Run the developer server with `grunt`
 4. Open http://localhost:9001/profile in your browser to see a Profile with your styling.
 5. Open http://localhost:9001/portfolio in you browser to see a Portfolio with your styling.